 It just makes sense to build your presence in the environments where your prospects are doing their research: social media, forums, news publications, etc.

 If, for instance, you are offering call center service, a compelling ad will be wasted on a Facebook group that is geared towards “solopreneurs” who will most certainly not use third-party services but instead would work one-on-one with their clients.

 The lack of a robust service marketing strategy is a key factor separating an underachieving business from a successful business.

 How can you prosper if you are not visible?
 How can you convert prospects if you aren’t persuasive in your presentation?

 By building your marketing strategy with services and B2B in mind, you’ll experience greater ROI for your efforts.

-This is a pretty big process – a trusted advisor can partner with your sales and marketing team to help build your B2B service marketing strategy, support you in execution, and recommend tactics for capturing and nurturing leads that will turn into clients.
+This is a pretty big process – a marketing agency can partner with your sales and marketing team to help build your B2B service marketing strategy, support you in execution, and recommend tactics for capturing and nurturing leads that will turn into clients.